EPA Actions to Protect Pollinators

 Expediting the re-evaluation of the neonicotinoid family of pesticides, as well as other pesticides, using the harmonized risk assessment process.

 - Learn more about the registration review schedule for neonicotinoid pesticides.

 - Learn more about the updated registration review schedule for pesticides.

-Temporarily halted the approval of new outdoor neonicotinoid pesticide uses until new bee data is submitted and pollinator risk assessments are complete.
+Temporarily halted the approval of new outdoor neonicotinoid pesticide uses until new bee data are submitted and pollinator risk assessments are complete.

 - Read EPA’s letter to registrants of neonicotinoid pesticides informing them that we will likely not be in a position to approve most applications for new uses of these chemicals.

 Expediting the review of new Varroa mite control products.

 Developing new bee exposure and effect testing priorities for the registration of new pesticides, new pesticide uses, and registration review of existing pesticides.